-Only ask your horse for the amount of supple bend that he is able to give you for his level of training so that he can confidently negotiate the corners of the arena without losing rhythm, balance or relaxation.
+Remember, only ask your horse for the amount of supple bend that he is able to give you for his level of training so that he can confidently negotiate the corners of the arena without losing rhythm, balance, or relaxation.

 - How to Get Your Horse to Bend

 - How to Ride From Your Inside Leg to Your Outside Rein

 - How to Ride a Good Circle